oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/05.Mac-OS/contact-syncing/docs.md

 ---
-tyitle: 'MacOS - Syncing Contacts'
+title: 'MacOS - Syncing Contacts'
+visible: false
+page-toc:
-visible: true
+  active: true
 ---

 _This tutorial was last updated on 11 feb.
 2017_
 This is Work in Progress.
 The tutorial does not work yet.

-### Goal:
+# Goal:
 **Sync the macOSX Contacts App with the Disroot cloud.**

 This will allow you to check, update and remove your contacts from any computer with an internet connection.
 Also it will enable syncing contacts  with your smartphone and/or tablet.
 Once it runs, and nothing breaks, you'll forget it is there.

-### Requirements
+# Requirements

 * Your Disroot login name
 * Your Disroot password